impactmarketingspecialists/bloxui/README.md

 This can often lead to various versions of libraries being used in various distict projects that are deployed together.
 "Ouch.
 Which version does x project use?
 Did it get all the nice Bootstrap tweaks we made?
 No?
 Oh let's copy that over."

+Blox is not the first project to address this issue, nor likely to be the last.
+It may however, be the most rudimentary.

 ### Single Build

 We'd like to provide all of our common libraries as a nicely bundled package; all at their specific version number - so there's never